sbormann/ioBroker.iqontrol/README.md

         }
         ````
     * You can create your own value list by modifying the datapoint (wrench-icon behind the datapoint in the objects-tab of iobroker, see above)
+	* If the device-tile will be displayed as active or inactive is also determined from the STATE or LEVEL-Datapoint.
+However, you can freely customize the behavior in the options section 'Conditions for an Active Tile'.
+You can even set another external datapoint that determines the state of the tile.

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.